wp-plugins/sns-count-cache/readme.txt

 == Screenshots ==
 1. Cache status is described in setting page
+2. Described parameters can be modified in this page
-2. Help page shows available functions to access the cache
+3. Help page shows available functions to access the cache

 == Changelog ==

 = 0.1.0 =
 * Initial working version.

+= 0.2.0 =
+* Added: function to modify check interval of SNS share count and its number of target posts and pages at a time
+* Added: function to cache SNS share count for latest posts and pages preferentially
+* Added: function to cache SNS share count based on user access dynamically

 == Upgrade Notice ==
 There is no upgrade notice.